POSYDON-code/POSYDON/docs/_source/tutorials-examples/population-synthesis/VHD.rst

    This is an **experimental feature** of POSYDON.
 Unexpected behaviors or results may occur.

 .. note::
-   To use the visualization functionalities, install the optional visualization modules `pip install .[vis]`
+   To use the visualization functionalities, install the optional visualization modules `pip install vis`

 `VHdiagram` provides a visual representation of individual POSYDON binaries, offering a more intuitive sense of their properties.
 This tutorial uses the 'population.h5' dataset as an example.
 TODO: this need to be tested on a v2.0.0 dataset.